kb-dk/file-lookup/README.md

 Scans a given number of file paths recursively at regular intervals and provides fast lookup of file paths from file names.

+Currently the implementation is limited to 2*10^9 (2 billion) files.

 ## Requirements

  * Java 11, Maven 3